-- The RPM Credit Adjustment Factor for a given resource depends on its status in becoming a fully qualified resource as follows The Credit Adjustment Factor for all Resources Requiring Credit for RPM will be one ("1") except as follows: - For Planned Demand Resources, the Credit Adjustment Factor will be (1-X), where "X" is the Nominated DR that is certified through an Emergency Load Response Registration divided by the Nominated DR value in the DR Modification for the planned demand resource. - For Planned Energy Efficiency Resource, the Credit Adjustment Factor will be (1-X), where "X" is the Nominated EE Value that is confirmed through a PJM approved Post-Installation M&V Report divided by the Nominated EE value in the EE Modification for the planned energy efficiency resource. - For existing external generation resources without firm transmission service, the Credit Adjustment Factor will (1-X), where "X" is the MWs of firm transmission service that has been secured for the complete transmission path divided by the MWs of existing external generation resource offered/committed and shall be zero if the Participant has demonstrated that firm transmission service for the complete transmission path has been procured secured. - For Planned generation resources (internal and external, financed and non-financed), the Credit Adjustment Factor please see with the incremental reduction and associated credit milestones in Section 4.8.6 will be 0.5 (50%) if a full (not provisional) Interconnection Service Agreement has been successfully executed but Interconnection Service has not yet begun, and will be zero on or after the start date of Interconnection Service.
+- The RPM Credit Adjustment Factor for a given resource depends on its status in becoming a fully qualified resource as follows The Credit Adjustment Factor for all Resources Requiring Credit for RPM will be one ("1") except as follows: - For Planned Demand Resources, the Credit Adjustment Factor will be (1-X), where "X" is the Nominated DR that is certified through an Emergency Load Response Registration divided by the Nominated DR value in the DR Modification for the planned demand resource.

+- For Planned Energy Efficiency Resource, the Credit Adjustment Factor will be (1-X), where "X" is the Nominated EE Value that is confirmed through a PJM approved Post-Installation M&V Report divided by the Nominated EE value in the EE Modification for the planned energy efficiency resource. - For existing external generation resources without firm transmission service, the Credit Adjustment Factor will (1-X), where "X" is the MWs of firm transmission service that has been secured for the complete transmission path divided by the MWs of existing external generation resource offered/committed and shall be zero if the Participant has demonstrated that firm transmission service for the complete transmission path has been secured. - For Planned generation resources (internal and external, financed and non-financed), please see the incremental reduction and associated credit milestones in Section 4.8.6. - For Qualifying Transmission Upgrades, the Credit Adjustment Factor will be 0.5 (50%) if a full (not provisional) Interconnection Service Agreement has been successfully executed but Interconnection Service has not yet begun, and will be zero on the date the Qualifying Transmission Upgrade is placed in service. - PJM will consider credit adjustment factors other than these on a case-by-case basis.